austenapigo/lotus/README.md

 # lotus package {R}

->This packaged is named `lotus` in recognition of the first Black woman nominee for Vice President of the United States on a major party ticket, Kamala (meaning 'lotus') Devi Harris.
+>This packaged is named `lotus` in recognition of the first Black and Asian woman to be nominated for Vice President of the United States on a major party ticket, Kamala (meaning 'lotus') Devi Harris.

 ### Introduction